 A helping hand

 All this nest building takes time and energy from birds.
 The less effort that they have to put into collecting nest material, the quicker they can get settled into egg-laying and rearing a brood.

 - House sparrows prefer to collect nest material from within a few metres of their nest.
-They use straw, grasses, fur, hair and other natural materials to make their nests, so provide some when you can.
+They use straw, grasses and other natural materials to make their nests, so provide some when you can

 - Starlings use fresh cut green leaves from spring pruning of shrubs.
-They may also use moss raked from your lawn, fur, hair and wool.
+They may also use moss raked from your lawn, and wool

 - House martins, song thrushes and blackbirds use mud in the construction of their nests.
 A small, wet, muddy patch in your garden, such as a muddy puddle or edge of a pond, may make it easier for them to build a nest, particularly if it has been dry and there are no other nearby sources.